IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 }
 ```

+By updating the status, we are updating the current state of the cluster.
+Again, when we update the Spec, we update thedesired state, and when we update the status, we update the current state of the cluster.

 If all goes well, we return without an error.
+This means that the current state of the cluster is the same as the desired state.
+This means we do not have to reconcile until the desired state has changed.

 ```go
 return ctrl.Result{}, nil
 ```

-To summarize: the [Update](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Writer) function is a very important step in changing the actual state of the cluster.
-This is used if there is an object already existing in the cluster.
+To summarize: the [Update](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Writer) function is a very important step in changing the state of the cluster.
+The update function allows us to save the desired state when we update the spec and it allows us to save the current state when we update the Status.

 ## 6. Understanding KubeBuilder Markers